 - The folds of the Great Himalayas are asymmetrical in nature.
 The core of this part of the Himalayas is composed of granite.

 - The range lying to the south of the Himadri forms the most rugged mountain system and is known as Himachal or lesser Himalaya.

 - Pir Panjal range forms the longest and the most important range.

 - The outermost range of the Himalayas is called the Shiwaliks.
 These ranges are composed of unconsolidated sediments.

-- The longitudinal valley lying between lesser Himalaya and the Shiwaliks are known as Duns.
-DehraDun, Kotli Dun and Patli Dun are some of the well-known Duns.
+- The longitudinal valley lying between the lesser Himalayas and the Shiwaliks is known as Duns.
+Dehradun, Kotli Dun and Patli Dun are some of the well-known Duns.

 The Himalayas have also been divided on the basis of regions from west to east.

-- The part of the Himalayas lying between Satluj and Kali rivers is known as Kumaon Himalayas.
+- The part of the Himalayas lying between the Satluj and the Kali rivers is known as Kumaon Himalayas.

 - The Kali and Teesta rivers divide the Nepal Himalayas and the part lying between Teesta and Dihang rivers is known as Assam Himalayas.

 - The Brahmaputra marks the easternmost boundary of the Himalayas.